89luca89/distrobox/README.md

 distrobox-enter takes care of entering the container with the name specified.
 Default command executed is your SHELL, buf you can specify different shells or entire commands to execute.
+If using it inside a script, an application or a service, you can specify the --headless mode to disable tty and interactivity.

 Usage: